 Most of our customers use single-tenant authentication.
-If your company wants to set up different tenants for different teams, Tanzu Observability by Wavefront supports multi-tenancy.
+If your company wants to set up different tenants for different teams, VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports multi-tenancy.

 Several of our customers have asked for an environment that supports separate tenants for different teams.
-For example, here at VMware it made sense to keep the VMware vSphere team separate from the VMware NSX team – both teams use Tanzu Observability by Wavefront.
+For example, here at VMware it made sense to keep the VMware vSphere team separate from the VMware NSX team – both teams use Operations for Applications.
 This separation of teams, called multi-tenancy, works like this:

-- The administrator at the customer site requests tenants from Tanzu Observability and provides the tenant administrator emails and other information such as the IdP.
+- The administrator at the customer site requests tenants from our Technical Support team and provides the tenant administrator emails and other information such as the IdP.

-- After the Tanzu Observability Technical Support team has set up the tenants, each tenant administrator (a Super Admin or a user with the Accounts permission) invites users to that tenant.
+- After our Technical Support team has set up the tenants, each tenant administrator (a Super Admin or a user with the Accounts permission) invites users to that tenant.

 - A Super Admin or a user with the Accounts permission can invite users to multiple tenants.

-- After logging in to the Wavefront instance, users who have been invited to multiple tenants:
+- After logging in to the service instance, users who have been invited to multiple tenants:

 - Are directed to the last tenant they used.

 - Can switch to other tenants from the gear icon on the toolbar without having to log in again.